Arsenio Lacson: Mayor of Manila (1952–1962)

 Lacson embarked on crusades to maintain peace and order and good government in Manila.
 He fired 600 city employees for incompetence, and dismissed corrupt policemen.
 He personally led raids on brothels masquerading as massage parlors and on unauthorized market vendors.
 Lacson ordered bulldozers to clear a squatter colony in Malate that had stood since shortly after the war.
-Lacson established a mobile 60-car patrol unit that patrolled the city at all hours, and he himself would patrol the city at nights in a black police car.
-Lacson also established the Manila Zoo and the first city underpass, located in Quiapo, posthumously named after him.
+Lacson established a mobile 60-car patrol unit that patrolled the city at all hours, and he himself patrolled the city at night in a black police car.
+Lacson also established the Manila Zoo and the city's first underpass, located in Quiapo, posthumously named after him.

-Throughout his ten years as mayor, Lacson maintained his radio program, which now aired over DZBB and would also later be broadcast on television.
+Throughout his ten years as mayor, Lacson maintained his radio program, which now aired over DZBB and was also later broadcast on television.
 The broadcasts were pre-recorded in order to edit out his expletives and occasional foul language.
-He spoke out on air on national and international issues, and responded to critics who suggested that he confine himself to local Manila issues that he did not lose his right as a citizen to speak out on public affairs upon his election as mayor.
-He was a fervent critic of President Elpidio Quirino of the Liberal Party.
+He spoke out on national and international issues, and responded to critics who suggested that he confine himself to city issues that he did not lose his right as a citizen to speak out on public affairs upon his election as mayor.
+He was a fervent critic of President Elpidio Quirino, the incumbent president from Liberal.
 In 1952, upon the filing of a criminal libel complaint against Lacson by a judge whom he criticized on his radio show, Quirino suspended Lacson from office.
-Lacson remained suspended for 73 days until the Supreme Court voided the suspension order.
+Lacson was suspended for 73 days until the Supreme Court voided Quirino's order.